Enterprise Knowledge Architecture & AI Fluency

 Your teams are paying for broken knowledge systems every day.

-Every hour spent searching for the right answer, every AI tool that returns outdated content, every new hire who cannot find what they need — these are measurable costs.
+Every hour spent searching for the right answer, every AI tool that returns outdated content, every contractor cycle that resets at zero — these are measurable costs.
 They trace back to the same root cause: no governing architecture.
 Here is what changes when that is fixed.

 Reduced Time-to-Information